AdamEssenmacher/MemoryToolkit.Maui/README.md

 In some cases, known leaks may be worked around by whacking the control into a safe state when we're done with it.
 For example, an `SKLottieView` from SkiaSharp is known to leak as long as its `IsAnimationEnabled` property is True.
 The `AutoDisconnectBehavior` class offers a static event `OnDisconnectingHandler` that is invoked immediately before each call to `DisconnectHandler()`.
 You may use this hook to examine the view and change its state.

 ## ControlTemplates
 A common use of the `ControlTemplate` is to change the appearance of a control at run time.
-For example, https://github.com/roubachof/Sharpnado.TaskLoaderView uses different control templates to show different views based on some data loading state (e.g. loading, loaded, error).
+For example, https://github.com/roubachof/Sharpnado.TaskLoaderView uses different control templates to show different views based on some loading state (e.g. loading, loaded, error).
 Whenever ControlTemplates are being used in this way, it's a good idea to use the above attached properties on a per-template basis.

 # More resources
 https://github.com/dotnet/maui/wiki/Memory-Leaks